zyocum/ptllm-events-extraction/README.md

   "frames": [
     {
       "type": "Firing_1",
-      "description": "An [employer] ends an employment relationship with an [employee] from a [position].
+      "description": "An [employer] ends an employment relationship with an [employee] employed in a [position].
 There may also be a [reason] that motivates the firing and the firing may occur on some specified [date]."
     }
   ]
 }